 “The happiness of the bee and dolphin is to exist.
 For man, it is to know that and wonder at it.”

-Ideally, every step in the lifecycle of products should be environmentally sustainable and free of human and animal suffering.
+Ideally, every step in the lifecycle of a product should be environmentally sustainable and free of human and animal suffering.
 It’s a tall order in our modern world, but it’s not impossible.
 The collective brain power of human beings is more than capable of achieving such an ideal.
-It is our hope that as we present products on UniGuide, they will fit this ideal.
-If we fall short due to ignorance, misinformation, or a failure to disclose information, we hope that visitors to UniGuide will share their knowledge and correct us, and we will certainly update content on UniGuide as we become better educated.
-Our goal is to be transparent and to avoid “green washing” at all costs.
-We pledge to continually expand our knowledge and to do as much as within our power to promote high-quality products and services to visitors to UniGuide while holding true to these values.
+It’s my hope that as I present products on UniGuide, they will fit this ideal.
+If I fall short due to ignorance, misinformation, or a failure to disclose information, I hope you’ll share your knowledge and correct me.
+I will certainly update content on UniGuide as I become better educated.
+As informed as I think I am, I know I’m just a student of the Universe, with a lot to learn.